Taylor Wilde: Retirement (2011–2020)

 In early 2021, it was reported that Wilde was returning to TNA (now Impact Wrestling).
-On the April 8, 2021 episode of Impact!, a vignette aired promoting Wilde's return to the company.
+On the April 8, 2021, episode of Impact!, a vignette aired promoting Wilde's return to the company.
 Wilde returned to Impact Wrestling on April 25 at the Rebellion pay-per-view.
 On May 15 at Under Siege, she teamed with Tenille Dashwood and defeated Kimber Lee and Susan.
 At Emergence, Wilde lost to a returning Madison Rayne.
 On September 18, at Victory Road, Wilde defeated Dashwood.
-In November 2021, it was reported that Malawski was going on temporary leave due to personal reasons and was subsequently removed from the roster page for the foreseeable future.
+In November 2021, it was reported that Malawski was going on temporary leave for personal reasons and was subsequently removed from the roster page for the foreseeable future.
 On October 7, 2022, at Bound for Glory, Wilde made her return by participating in the Call Your Shot Gauntlet, being eliminated by the returning Matt Cardona.
 On November 18, at Over Drive, Wilde lost to Mickie James.
-Through December, Wilde's character transformed into a darker edge of witchcraft.
-On January 13, 2023, at Hard To Kill, Wilde competed in a four-way match to determine the number one contender to the Impact Knockouts World Championship, which was won by Masha Slamovich.

-On the February 9, 2023 episode of Impact!, Wilde would team with Killer Kelly to challenge The Death Dollz.
-During the match, Wilde refused to tag in, leaving Kelly to be beaten down and pinned thereby turning heel for the first time in her career.
-On the March 9 episode of Impact!, Wilde would align herself with KiLynn King, forming a team called The Coven.
-On the March 16 episode of Impact!, Wilde and King defeated the Death Dollz to win the Impact Knockouts Tag Team Championship.